How to Make 3D Layered Greetings Cards with your Cricut

 Click “Upload” and then “Upload image”.

 Find the card SVG that you want to use.
-All my SVG files start with SVG_ in the filename and end in .svg so make sure you are uploading the correct file, otherwise it will not work.
+These SVG files start with svg- in the filename and end in .svg so make sure you are uploading the correct file, otherwise it will not work.

 After selecting the file, click “Upload image” and then the card will appear under the heading that says “Recently Uploaded Images”.
-Click the card and then press “Insert images”.
+Click the card and then press “Add to Canvas”.

 The card should load into Design Space at the correct size.
-They have been designed to make a 5×7 inch card.
+They have been designed to make a 5×7 inch card so the size should be 7 inches wide and 10 inches tall.

 You can resize them if you want to make a smaller or larger card.